 For those who are even more adventurous, most trekkers have the opportunity to climb Kala Patthar for sunrise or sunset view and can go as high as 18,514 feet (5,659m)!

-What Options Are There For Everest Trekking Tours?
+What Guide Options Are There on the Trek to Everest Base Camp?

 The tour options you have for the Everest Base Camp trek include the following combinations: